Biospore/useful_things/README.md

 Some useful things.

 ## Martian Translator
-Translator from QCTF.
+Translator from QCTF 2015.
-Rewrited in Python, author unknown.
+Rewrited in Python, authors of the idea: developers of the QCTF 2015.
 Can translate from english to martian and vise versa.

 ## XMLMarshaller